m50d/tierney/README.md

 [![Build Status](https://travis-ci.org/m50d/tierney.svg?branch=master)](https://travis-ci.org/m50d/tierney)

-Generic structured commands with explicit parallelism
+A generic library for structured commands with explicit parallelism.

 ## How to use